 Note: Enter the same information (T-slips, receipts, and so on) on this mock coupled return that you'll use on your separate actual returns.
 You'll prepare these actual returns after first determining the optimal pension split amount using the mock returns.

-- On the Which of these applied to you in 2024? screen, select the appropriate boxes, including Retired/received pension for one or both spouses/partners.
+- At Which of these applied to you in 2024? select the appropriate boxes, including Retired/received pension for one or both spouses/partners.

-- Continue until you reach the Who are you preparing this return for? screen,
+- Continue to Who are you preparing this return for?

 - Select My spouse/partner and me, and continue.

-- On the What's your spouse/partner's name? screen, don't check the box for This return is for a deceased person.
+- At What's your spouse/partner's name?, don't check the box for This return is for a deceased person.
 If you check it, it will disable the pension splitting optimizer.

-- Complete the screens that follow until you unlock the Tax home screen.
+- Complete the steps that follow until you unlock 2024 tax return.

 - Select and complete your Tax Profile.

-- Use the toggle at the top of the screen to go to the other spouse’s Tax home screen, select the Tax profile, and complete it.
+- Use the toggle at the top of the display to go to the other spouse’s 2024 tax return, select Tax profile, and complete it.
 For each spouse/partner:

-- On the We'll start with info about your work and income screen, select the applicable tax slip(s) for pension income (T4A for example).
+- At We'll start with info about your work and income, select the applicable tax slip(s) for pension income (T4A for example).

-- On the Let's see if there's anything else to add screen, select I want to split eligible pension income with my spouse/partner.
+- At Let's see if there's anything else to add, select I want to split eligible pension income with my spouse/partner.

-- Input all income, deduction, and tax credit information for both spouse/partners, until the recommended step under What’s next is Review your return.
+- Input all income, deduction, and tax credit information for both spouse/partners, until the recommended step at 2024 tax return, under What’s next, is Review your return.

-- Ensure the toggle’s (blue) dot (at the top of the screen) is beside the spouse with the higher pension income, and select Continue.
+- Ensure the toggle switch’s (blue) dot (at the top of the display) is beside the spouse with the higher pension income, and select Continue.

-- On the Let's double-check that we have everything screen, select Continue.
+- At Let's double-check that we have everything, select Continue.

 - The Pension Splitting Optimizer is triggered.

-- On the We've Optimized Your Pension Splitting screen, make note of the optimal pension split amount.
+- At We've Optimized Your Pension Splitting, make note of the optimal pension split amount.

 - You can now leave this mock return and prepare your actual returns, using the split pension amount you noted from the previous step in the couple’s actual separate returns.